patheticGeek/torrent-aio-bot/Readme.md

 >
 > magnet:?xt=urn:btih:dd8255ecdc7ca55fb0bbf81323d87062db1f6d1c&dn=Big+Buck+Bunny

-### To start a torrent bot:

-Set a enviorment variable with key "TELEGRAM_TOKEN" and token of your bot as value.
-[How to get token](https://core.telegram.org/bots/#creating-a-new-bot)
-To set a enviorment variable go to heroku dashboard open the app then go to Settings > Config vars > Reveal Config vars.

 ## Changing the sites used for searching

 To change the pirate bay site, visit the site you would like to use search something there, copy the url eg. https://thepiratebay.org/search/whatisearched and replace the search with {term} so the url looks like https://thepiratebay.org/search/{term} ans set this to env var PIRATEBAY_SITE

 Same, if you want to change the limetorrents site visit the site you want to use and search for something, then replace the thing you searched for with {term} so final url looks like https://limetorrents.at/search?search={term} and set this value to env var LIMETORRENT_SITE

-For 1337x env var name will be O337X_SITE
+Simillarly the enviorment variable for 1337x is O337X_SITE

 ## API Endpoints

-prefix: https://\<project name>.herokuapp.com/api/v1
+Prefix: https://\<project name>.herokuapp.com/api/v1

 ### For downloading: